|

 Promisory Note.
 Keep it..
 It’s the legal document that tells

 you how and when you must repay.
+If you

 have any questions about your loan, or you’re having trouble making the payments, contact your